SLUGIS/adjective_fire_danger/README.md

 #### *Functions*
   * *main()* - Gets the database credentials, time and calls for an update to the database
   * *update_document()* Updates the documents in the Firestore that hold the Smokey Bear data

-## **index.html**
-Start page of the adjective fire danger, uses bootstrap to manage all the different divisions.

 ## **update_fire_danger.sh**
 This is the file that gets run on the x-drive every morning at 9 am and grabs the prediction for the adjective fire danger